neilvcarvalho/would-you-rather/README.md

-# Would You Rather Project
+# Would You Rather

+Would You Rather is a game of preferences.
+For each question, you get two options.
+Choose the one you would rather.

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux course.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+# How to play
+First of all, log in as your user.
+On the home screen, you will see all the questions - answered and unanswered.
+You will be able to answer the unanswered questions or see the results of the answered questions.

+To create a new question, choose `New question` on the top bar menu.
+You will need to write the two options, and they need to be different from one another.

+The Leader Board shows how every player is going.
+The players are sorted by the sum of how many questions were asked and how many questions were answered.
+Ask and answer many questions and be on the top!

-## Data
+## API

 There are two types of objects stored in our database: